rlneumiller/zephyr_print_message/README.md

 # Zephyr print_message project

 This project implements a simple application using the Zephyr RTOS that formats and prints messages with aligned line breaks after `\n`.
 The application utilizes ANSI escape codes for colored output.
+I use this to help me visually parse console output.

 ## Project Structure